RobotecAI/rai/README.md

 RAI is a sophisticated framework targetted at solving near general cases.
 As of now, we provide the following examples:

 1. Engage with your ROS 2 network through our intuitive Streamlit chat interface.
-2. Explore the O3DE Rosbot XL demo and assign tasks via natural language.
+2. Explore the O3DE Husarion ROSbot XL demo and assign tasks via natural language.

 But why stop there?
 If you’re up for a challenge and ready to push the boundaries: